RIGHT Formula in Excel (Table of Contents)

 An argument in RIGHT Formula

-- text – Required argument which specifies the text/string or the cell containing the string you wanted to extract the substring from.
+- text – Required argument specifies the text/string or the cell containing the string you wanted to extract the substring from.

 - num_chars – This is an optional argument that specifies the number of characters extracted from the given string from the left-hand side or the start of the string.